top of page

 With its membership and treasury growing (in 1960 dues were raised from $1.00 to $3.00 a year!), club members began a search for more permanent quarters.
 When the Castel Pagano Society offered to lease its St. Rose’s Hall at 61 Alling Street in Hamden for $500.00 a month, the officers of the Gaelic Club appealed to the membership for pledges of $50.00.
 Twenty members came forward: Thomas O’Malley, Pat Bohan, James McGloin, Jim McCormack, Peter Burke, James Cox, William Mulhall, John O’Donovan, Thomas McKeon, Michael Bohan, Patrick Hanlon, Philip Stratton, Edward Brassil, Robert O’Brien, Sean Scollan, Frank McGreevy, Dave Leach, Bernie McKeon, Ned Foley, and Kevin Glancy.

-And the club had itself a home all its own.
+The club had itself a home all its own.

 In November 1962, attorney Ned Reynolds represented the club before the State Liquor Control Commission, and a liquor permit was secured with Frank McGreevy as permittee.